AI Ethics Case Studies: Lessons Learned from Real-World Failures

 Recent statistics from the AI Index Report 2023 indicate that AI ethics incidents have increased by 43% year-over-year (Stanford HAI, 2023).
 These failures provide invaluable lessons for researchers, developers, and policymakers alike.

-- UNESCO’s Recommendation on the Ethics of Artificial Intelligence (2021)
+UNESCO Recommendation on the Ethics of AI (2021)

 Case Study 1: Microsoft’s Tay Chatbot (2016)